Josefinekihlstrom/Plant-Memory/README.md

     is finished together with an audio playing.

 2. **Menu section**
-    - The Menu section includes a logo together with the name of the game and a container that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.
+    - The Menu section includes a logo together with the name of the game and a menu section that includes a replay icon, a speaker icon, a questionmark icon, a moves counter, a timer, the last round time and two theme buttons.

 3. **Replay, Speaker and Questionmark Icons**
     - When the replay icon is clicked the page reload.
 This allows the player to restart the game whenever it's needed.
+The game is always reloaded with the light theme.
     - When the speaker icon is clicked, the background music starts playing.
 While the background music is playing you can click on the speaker icon again to stop the music.
     - When the questionmark icon is clicked a modal pops up with information about how to play the game.
 This modal can be closed